uhkniazi/CGraphClust/README.md

 or equal to the cutoff value (default 0.5) are chosen.
 # step 4
-the 2 graphs are intersected and only those connections are remaining that are positively correlated and have a very high observed to expected ratios. edge betweeness community finding algorithm is used to detect clusters in this graph.
-NOTE: if the number of edges is over 3000 then the program stops as this may not give a solution without running out of memory or a reasonable amount of time.
-A different algorithm is recommended.
+the 2 graphs are intersected and only those connections are remaining that are positively correlated and have a very high observed to expected ratios.
+We remove small clusters by plotting the distribution of log cluster sizes and keep only the large sized clusters. edge betweeness community finding algorithm is used to detect clusters in this graph.
+NOTE: if the number of edges is over 3000 a simpler community finding algorithm is used and a message is written out.

 # step 5
 the community is converted to a hclust object which can be used for plotting and heatmaps. each cluster is also assigned a label based on which is the most common type 2 vertex (e.g. pathway) in that cluster and can be accessed via the